zachtjones/Multi-Language-Classifier/README.md

 Each iteration of training took around 14 seconds, with the time only slightly increasing with larger ensemble sizes.
 The attribute learning took much of the time.

-## Building and running
+## Building the JAR

 Install:
 * Gradle
 * Java 17+

-`gradle jar` to build the code into a jar suitable for upload to AWS lambda
+`gradle shadowJar` to build the code into a jar suitable for upload to AWS lambda

+`gradle bootJar` to build the code into a jar suitable for running as `java -jar NAME`

 This project uses Spring Boot, Netflix DGS (for GraphQL).

+## Running